Data vault modeling: History and philosophy

-In its early days, Dan Linstedt referred to the modeling technique which was to become data vault as common foundational warehouse architecture or common foundational modeling architecture.
-In data warehouse modeling there are two well-known competing options for modeling the layer where the data are stored.
+In its early days, Dan Linstedt referred to the modeling technique, which was to become data vault, as common foundational warehouse architecture or common foundational modeling architecture.
+In data warehouse modeling, there are two well-known competing options for modeling the layer where the data are stored.
 Either you model according to Ralph Kimball, with conformed dimensions and an enterprise data bus, or you model according to Bill Inmon with the database normalized.
 Both techniques have issues when dealing with changes in the systems feeding the data warehouse.
-For conformed dimensions you also have to cleanse data (to conform it) and this is undesirable in a number of cases since this inevitably will lose information.
-Data vault is designed to avoid or minimize the impact of those issues, by moving them to areas of the data warehouse that are outside the historical storage area (cleansing is done in the data marts) and by separating the structural items (business keys and the associations between the business keys) from the descriptive attributes.
+For conformed dimensions, you also have to cleanse data (to conform it), and this is undesirable in several cases since this inevitably will lose information.
+Data vault is designed to avoid or minimize the impact of those issues by moving them to areas of the data warehouse that are outside the historical storage area (cleansing is done in the data marts) and by separating the structural items (business keys and the associations between the business keys) from the descriptive attributes.

 Dan Linstedt, the creator of the method, describes the resulting database as follows: